5: Shiro

 "I'm sorry."

 His admission surprises me.
-I hadn't expected a thief's final thoughts to be so tender.
-But, it makes perfect sense to me.
-I'm a criminal and my waking hours are plagued by thoughts of my family, so why wouldn't his be?
+I hadn't expected a thief's final thoughts to be so tender, but it makes perfect sense to me.
+I'm a criminal and my waking hours are plagued by thoughts of my family too.

-I ease the shade pen from Shiro's lips and suck deeply on it.
+I ease the shade pen from his lips and suck deeply on it.
 Eyes closed, I murmur, "It's nice to die with company, Shiro."

 On the edge of sleep, my skin tingles.
-A cold fingertip slides along my wrist, slowly hooking under the faded red thread of my rakhi.
-Shiro's fingertip.
+A cold fingertip slides along my wrist, slowly hooking under the faded red thread of my rakhi - my sibling bracelet.